Introduction

 Bayesian Network

-To model the project risks and dependencies, we can create a Bayesian network.
-The Bayesian network will represent the relationships between tasks, resources, and risks in the project.
-The network will help us analyze the impact of risks on the project outcomes and make informed decisions.
+A Bayesian network can be used to model the relationships between tasks, resources, and risks in the project.
+The network can help in analyzing the impact of risks on the project outcomes and in making informed decisions.

-First, we need to define the nodes and edges of the Bayesian network.
+First, define the nodes and edges of the Bayesian network.
 The nodes represent the tasks, resources, and risks in the project.

 nodes <- data.frame(